ohmae/touch-icon-extractor/docs/dokka/lib/net.mm2d.touchicon/-touch-icon-extractor/from-domain.md

 and returns the information when judging that the icon exists.
 Processing is interrupted at the stage of finding the icon, and no confirmation is made on it after that

+The order of checking the existence of the icon is as follows

+In case of `withPrecomposed` is false and `sizes` is not specify.

+1. apple-touch-icon.png
+2. favicon.ico

+In case of `withPrecomposed` is true and `sizes` is not specify.

+1. apple-touch-icon-precomposed.png
+2. apple-touch-icon.png
+3. favicon.ico

+In case of `withPrecomposed` is true and `sizes` is `listOf("120x120", "72x72")`

+1. apple-touch-icon-120x120-precomposed.png
+2. apple-touch-icon-120x120.png
+3. apple-touch-icon-72x72-precomposed.png
+4. apple-touch-icon-72x72.png
+5. apple-touch-icon-precomposed.png
+6. apple-touch-icon.png
+7. favicon.ico

 ### Parameters

 `siteUrl` - URL of analysis target page